bytedeco/javacpp-presets/cuda/README.md

 ### NVIDIA Collective Communications Library (NCCL)
 To view the license for NCCL included in these archives, click [here](https://github.com/NVIDIA/nccl/blob/master/LICENSE.txt)

+### NVIDIA nvCOMP
+To view the license for nvCOMP included in these archives, click [here](https://github.com/NVIDIA/nvcomp/blob/main/LICENSE)

 Introduction
 ------------